Ais3l/First-Time-with-Python/README.md

 # Hello, friends!

-# Welcome to this project named "Let's Go to the Moon."
+# Welcome to this repository.

-# It was literally my first code that I made while learning python, so enjoy!
+# It is just a collection of my first projects that I made while learning Python!

-# I\'m pretty sure it calculates velocities and distances in order to get to the moon. :))
+# This is not meant to enlighten or really teach anybody.

+# This is more of a "for me" type of thing, where I can hopefully track my coding journey!

+# Anyways, thanks for checking it out!